Homeland (TV series): Development history

 Based on Gideon Raff's Israeli series Prisoners of War, Homeland was developed by Howard Gordon and Alex Gansa in early 2010.
 The two had previously worked together on the similarly themed series 24.
 On September 19, 2010, Showtime placed a pilot order for Homeland as the first project David Nevins had undertaken since leaving Imagine Entertainment to become president of Showtime.
 Gordon, Gansa and Raff wrote the pilot, Michael Cuesta directed the pilot, with Gordon, Gansa, Raff, Avi Nir, and Ran Telem serving as executive producers.

 The series was passed on by FX before landing at Showtime who green-lit a 12-episode order on April 7, 2011.
 It was announced that Chip Johannessen would join the series as a co-executive producer, while Michael Cuesta, who had served as the director on the pilot, would join the series as an executive producer.
 Ben Affleck was originally slated to direct the pilot.

-On July 21, 2011, at the San Diego Comic-Con, Showtime announced that the series would premiere on October 2, 2011.
+On July 21, 2011, at San Diego Comic-Con, Showtime announced that the series would premiere on October 2, 2011.
 Along with the announcement of the premiere date for the series, the network also announced that the names of the characters portrayed by Claire Danes and Damian Lewis had been renamed Carrie Mathison and Nicholas Brody, from Carrie Anderson and Scott Brody, respectively.
 The series is produced by Fox 21.

 In September, 2016, Gansa announced that he would be crafting the eighth season as the series' last.
 He pointed out that the decision would ultimately fall on Showtime, but that he would be moving toward an eight-season close.
 He also stated that it would be his desire to film the final season in Israel, where Homeland's source series, Prisoners of War, originated.